moshap-firebolt/godocs/docs/Guides/managing-your-organization/managing-users.md

 2. Select **Users** from the left sub-menu bar.
 3. Select the three horizontal dots (…) to the right of the user that you need to link to a login.
 4. Select **Edit user details**.
-5. If you want to link the user to a login for human access, select Login from the down arrow next to **Assign to**.
-If you want to link the user to a service account for programmatic access, select a name from the down arrow next to **Service account name**.
+5. If you want to link the user to a login for human access, select Login from the drop-down list next to **Assign to**.
+If you want to link the user to a service account for programmatic access, select a name from the drop-down list next to **Service account name**.
 6. If you want to link the user to a login for human access, select the name of the login to associate with the user from the drop-down list under **Login name**.
 If you want to link the user to a service account for programmatic access, selectThis drop-down list contains only login accounts that are not already assigned to a user in the current account.
 7. Select **Save**.